cqx931/Coding4Language/README.md

-# DigitalLanguageArt
-Course website for Digital Language Art
+Course website for Coding for Language: an Introduction

 to build:
 `bundle exec jekyll serve`